Electromagnetic Form Factors and the Hypercentral CQM

+The single quark current is covariant but in principle not conserved, however a conserved current can be obtained by the simple transformation $j'_{\mu} =j_{\mu} - q_{\mu} (q \dot j)/q^2$, where $q_{\mu}$ is the virtual photon tetramomentum; choosing the z-axis along the space component of $q_{\mu}$, such procedure does not affect the $0,1,2$ components of the current, from which the elastic form factors are extracted.

+The nucleon matrix elements are then calculated making use of the wave functions of eq. (\ref{eq:brwf}) and are given by

+where the factor $3$ accounts for the symmetry of the wave function, $J$ is the Jacobian for the transformation from the single quark to the Jacobi coordinates, $f(\vec{p}_1,\vec{p}_2,\vec{P})$ is a normalization factor which ensures the correct charge normalization of the current.

-The results reported in Figure 1 show a quite good reproduction of the data even if some problems are still present especially at low $Q^2$.
-Nonetheless there is a great improvement in comparison with the non relativistic calculations of Refs \cite{mds,rap}.
+The resulting theoretical form factors of the nucleon can be seen in Figs. \ref{fig:ff_nudo_mds} and \ref{fig:rap_nudo_mds}.
+The results reported in Figure \ref{fig:ff_nudo_mds} show a quite good reproduction of the data even if some problems are still present especially at low $Q^2$.
+Nonetheless there is a great improvement in comparison with the non relativistic calculations of Refs \cite{mds,rap}, where an expansion in the quark momentum was performed.
+Moreover another important improvement is given by the use of semirelativistic wave functions obtained from the hamiltonian (\ref{eq:hrel}).

-Since we consider constituent quarks, which can be in principle considered composite objects \cite{petronzio}, we parametrize phenomenologically their structure by means of constituent quark form factors, as already done by other authors \cite{Cardarelli:1995dc}.
+Constituent quarks can be in principle considered as composite objects \cite{petronzio} and accordingly we parametrize phenomenologically their structure by means of constituent quark form factors, as already done by other authors \cite{Cardarelli:1995dc,petronzio}.
+The matrix elements of the quark current \ref{eq:bare} are substituted with the following ones

-If the constituent quarks have electromagnetic form factors, the quark current can be written as:

-where $F_1^q$ and $F_2^q$ are the Dirac and Pauli form factors and $\kappa_q$ is the anomalous magnetic moment of the $q$ $(=u,d)$ quark.
-The constituent quark form factors are chosen as a linear combination of monopole and dipole $Q^2$ behavior.
-Fitting the free parameters to the reproduction of $G_M^p$, $G_M^n$, $G_E^n$ and $\mu_pG_E^p/G_M^p$ we obtain the curves shown in FIG. \ref{fig:ff_comp} and \ref{fig:rap_comp}
+where $F_1^q(Q^2)$ and $F_2^q(Q^2)$ are, respectively, the Dirac and Pauli quark form factors.
+We choose the $Q^2$ behavior of the constituent quark form factors as a linear combination of monopole and dipole.